Gepardec/containerization-training/README.md

 Set the the default conatienr image architecture via an environment variable `export DOCKER_DEFAULT_PLATFORM=linux/arm64`. + Build the container image with `docker build --tag astefanutti/decktape:3.1.0 .` on your MAC and it will build the image for the `linux/arm64` architecture.

+When we want to access the VM of a Docker-for-MAC then we need to use the container image of this [repository](https://github.com/justincormack/nsenter1) to be able to do that.

 # contributions
 - [Thomas Herzog](https://github.com/cchet)